Definition of Notes Payable

-Generally, the balance in the Notes Payable account will be reported on the balance sheet as follows:
+For most companies the amounts in Notes Payable and Interest Payable are reported on the balance sheet as follows:

 - the amount due within one year of the balance sheet date will be a current liability, and

-- the amount not due within one year of the balance sheet date will be a noncurrent liability.
+- the amount not due within one year of the balance sheet date will be a noncurrent or long-term liability.

 The company should also disclose pertinent information for the amounts owed on the notes.
 This will include the interest rates, maturity dates, collateral pledged, limitations imposed by the creditor, etc.